-26 Are there limits on dismissal for 'cause'?
+29 Are there limits on dismissal for 'cause'?
 Are there any statutory limits on 'constructive dismissal' or 'good reason'?
 How are 'cause' or 'constructive dismissal' defined?
+Are there legal or customary rules relating to effecting a termination for 'cause' or 'constructive dismissal'?

-With respect to the dismissal of executives, see question 23.
+With respect to the dismissal of executives, see question 26.